2023

 2000

-Through our work, Aries gained a reputation for its expertise, earning recognition from federal, local, and state governments, as well as private industry.
-The organization was frequently called upon to provide expert testimony, with many of these cases establishing precedents in environmental law.
-The outcomes of numerous cases, along with the insights gained from court rulings, created a roadmap for future clean-up efforts.
+Aries Expert Testimony professionals received recognition from federal, state, and local governments, as well as private industry, throughout the 2000s.
+They frequently provided expert testimony in numerous cases that helped establish precedents in environmental law.
+The outcomes of these cases, combined with insights from court rulings, contributed to a roadmap for future environmental cleanup efforts.

 2000